pnuehrenberg/vassi/docs/source/4_import_data.rst

 4. Creating Datasets
 --------------------

-Finally, since your dataset most likely contains multiple groups, you can create an annotated dataset as the entry point for the entire *automated-scoring* pipeline.
+Finally, since your dataset most likely contains multiple groups, you can create an annotated dataset as the entry point for the entire *vassi* pipeline.

 .. jupyter-execute::

-    from automated_scoring.dataset import AnnotatedDataset
+    from vassi.dataset import AnnotatedDataset

     observations = pd.DataFrame(
         {